awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 The following example creates an Auto Scaling group with a single instance and an [AWS::EC2::LaunchTemplate](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-launchtemplate.html) resource that controls the configuration of any instances that are launched by the Auto Scaling group\.

-It references [parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) for the `VPCZoneIdentifier` and `Version` \(`LaunchTemplate`\) properties\.
-Each of these parameters is a variable that you can specify when you create or update the stack\.
+The launch template provisions T2 instances in unlimited mode using the `CPUCredits` property\.
+The stack references a [parameter](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) to specify the launch template version\.
+Parameters are variables that you can specify when you create or update the stack\.

 CloudFormation supports parameters from the AWS Systems Manager Parameter Store\.
 In this example, the `ImageId` property of the AWS::EC2::LaunchTemplate references the latest Amazon Linux 2 AMI from the Parameter Store\.
 For more information, see [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) in the *AWS Systems Manager User Guide* and the blog post [Query for the latest Amazon Linux AMI IDs using AWS Systems Manager Parameter Store](http://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/) on the AWS Compute Blog\.